 It is important to keep in mind that most methods, besides steaming it, cause it to lose out on some vitamin C, sugar, and soluble protein content.
 Given this fact, one of the best ways to eat broccoli is to steam the stalks and season it with salt, pepper, and olive oil.

-However, despite the many benefits and uses of broccoli, it may not agree with everyone and so, before adding it your meals, it is best to consult a specialist.
-With the Bajaj Finserv Health app, getting in touch with nutritionists is not only easy, but also quick and simple.
-All you need to do is use the app on your smartphone to find the best professionals in your locality or city and book appointments with them online.
-You can also consult with doctors virtually, over video, and get remote care whenever needed.
-Another key feature of the app is that you can track your vitals digitally and update your dietician regularly.
-This allows doctors to make tweaks to your diet plan more frequently based on how your body responds.
-To get all these benefits and more, all you have to do is download the app for free from the Apple App Store or Google Play!
+However, despite the many benefits and uses of broccoli, it may not agree with everyone and so, before adding it to your meals, it is best to consult a specialist.
+With the best healthcare platform provided by Bajaj Finserv Health, getting in touch with nutritionists is not only easy but also quick and simple.
+You can find the best professionals in your locality or city and book appointments with them online.
+You can also consult with doctors virtually, over the video, and get remote care whenever needed.
+Not only this, you can track your vitals digitally and update your dietician regularly.
+This allows doctors to make tweaks to your diet plan more frequently and customise it based on how your body responds.
+Now get started for a healthier lifestyle!